r-pufky/docs/source/services/zfs/sync-backup.rst

 Sync / Backup
 #############
-ZFS send & recieve allows for a powerful syncronization and backup mechanism.
+ZFS send & receive allows for a powerful syncronization and backup mechanism.
 It should be used instead of typical ``rsync`` linux methods.
 ZFS will send only block level changes with typically a lower throughput, while ``rsync`` sends entire files with higher throughput.